Habitat (brand): Sainsbury's concessions

+Sainsbury's Home replacement

+When Habitat entered Sainsburys stores they took over the Sainsbury's Home brand and now uses its own and some Sainsbury's Home products.

 International operations

 The company used to have stores in Galway and Dublin in the Republic of Ireland but these were closed down in 2008.
 Habitat previously employed 1,574 staff and operated in 71 stores: 35 in the UK, 26 in France, five in Spain and five in Germany (as of October 2009).
-The international operations are now run by Groupe Habitat, part of Cafom between 2011 and 2020 and since 2020 owned by the industrialist Thierry Le Guénic.
+The international operations are now run by Groupe Habitat, part of Cafom between 2011 and 2020, and since 2020 owned by the industrialist Thierry Le Guénic.

-Product ranges

-2017 collaborations

-May 2016 & April 2017: British fashion designer Henry Holland collaborates with UK design brand Habitat to launch his first interiors collection.
-Launching at Habitat's Tottenham Court Road flagship store in London, the capsule collection of limited edition designs features a series of prints taken from the SS16 House of Holland season translated across a range of textiles and upholstery.
-Following its success, a second collection was launched in April 2017.

-Jackson & Levine

-June 2017: Supper club duo Laura Jackson and Alice Levine launch their debut homeware range with design brand Habitat.
-The capsule collection of hand-woven table and kitchen linens coincides with the launch of Jackson and Levine's first book – Round to Ours – and has been designed to reflect the pair's distinctive stylistic approach to their own East-End supper clubs.